More "Senior" (F1)

 and it made the right-front wheel "bite" harder and reduced the left

-front's drag and interference --- Ian tried the set up and
+front's drag and interference --- Ian tested the set up in Rod's car and

 reports that #35 basically wanted to turn left all the